francisfjin/twitter-NLP/README.md

 Training data is then fed into two models: Keras Neural Network and Google AutoML.

-Keras Neural Network: a TFIDF transformation is performed on the pre-processed training set along with Glove embedding, then fed into a Sequential Keras model with Dropout, to _yield (~88%/81%) accuracy scores on training/validation sets, which ends up beating AutoML!_
+Keras Neural Network: a TFIDF transformation is performed on the pre-processed training set along with Glove embedding, then fed into a Sequential Keras model with Dropout, to yield (~88%/81%) accuracy scores on training/validation sets!

 AutoML: Writes training set to CSV for Google AutoML required format.
 Then in Google Cloud Platform an [AutoML model](https://cloud.google.com/automl) for NLP Sentiment Analysis can be trained on the set.
 For predictions the search set of tweets is exported to individual txt files as per AutoML's [BatchPredict input file requirements](https://cloud.google.com/natural-language/automl/docs/predict?authuser=3), it also writes a CSV of the keys in the required format.